By Emma Bennett

 2. Keep It Simple

 When a person looks at a CTA, they should almost immediately know what they will get by clicking it and how to get it.
 After the brief value proposition/description of what the CTA leads to, direct them to the offer.
-Sample phrases include:
+Also remember to keep your tone actionable and use first person speech when possible.

 3. Strike an Emotional Chord